Bradford, Clark and Farnesi Victorious in Ben Frantz Mock Trial Competition

 March 18, 2013

-First-year Pacific McGeorge students James Bradford, Neil Patrick Clark, and Selena Farnesi won top honors and scholarship awards in the 18th Annual Benjamin Frantz 1st Year Mock Trial Competition, which concluded on March 9.
+First-year McGeorge students James Bradford, Neil Patrick Clark, and Selena Farnesi won top honors and scholarship awards in the 18th Annual Benjamin Frantz 1st Year Mock Trial Competition, which concluded on March 9.
 The three winners emerged from a group of 90 new students who participated in the preliminary rounds of the competition.

 Additional awards for this year's event included: